mammerla/spfx-basic-webpart/README.md

 After this is done, install Fabric React:

 ``	npm i office-ui-fabric-react --save ``

-You may want to have a few of these folders ready to go on standby, for practice purposes, etc.

-Make sure that you have visited localhost:4321/temp/workbench.html and accepted all security warnings (under Advanced, in Chrome) as well as <machinename>:4321/temp/workbench.html.

 ## Demo Script Part 1: A Basic Web Part